Woodbine, Georgia

 Woodbine is a city in and the county seat of Camden County, Georgia, United States, an original county established when the state constitution was adopted in 1777.
 The population was 1,062 at the 2020 census, down from 1,412 at the 2010 census.
 It is part of the Kingsland, Georgia Micropolitan Statistical Area.

 The East Coast Greenway, a 3,000 mile long system of trails connecting Maine to Florida, runs along the Woodbine Riverwalk.
+Woodbine is promoted as the home of "Georgia's Official Crawfish Festival," an annual event held on the fourth Saturday of April since 1985.

 History

 Records in 1765 show that John Brown, John McGillvary, William Molyneaux and William Trowin petitioned English authorities for 1400 acre south of the Satilla River.
 They were granted the land named Pile's Bluff, which historians believe to be near Woodbine.

 A tract of land was granted to Anton Cunning by the state in 1808.
 It became known as the Woodbine Plantation.
 Luke John Bailey purchased it in 1835 and held it through the Civil War, during which the house was burned by Union troops.
 James King Bedell acquired the property, constructed a new house, and restored the plantation.
 The railroad entered Camden County in 1893, and Bedell sold a right-of-way across his land, but required that the first rail community be named "Woodbine".

 Woodbine was incorporated as a town on August 13, 1908, and the word is the common English name for the honeysuckle, Lonicera.
 The town grew more after the Atlantic Coastal Highway was constructed during 1927 and the county seat relocated there the following year.
 Woodbine re-incorporated as a city in 1953.

 On the morning of February 3, 1971, the Thiokol Chemical Corporation, a factory (13 miles east of Woodbine) that made tripflares for soldiers fighting in Vietnam, exploded.
 Twenty-eight employees of the factory, predominantly Black women, were killed after a flame in a small building, according to court records, triggered a massive explosion.
 The blast blew pieces of the building almost a mile away, left more than 50 other people injured.

-Spaceport Camden was being developed adjacent to the city, but cancelled in 2023.
+Spaceport Camden, a proposed commercial rocket-launch facility adjacent to the city, began limited development in 2014 but was cancelled in 2023 after the Georgia Supreme Court upheld a county referendum opposing it.

-A 40 MW hydrogen electrolyzer started in the area in 2024.